What is different about ladies golf balls

 They were designed to be smaller and lighter than the men’s golf balls of the time.

 The history of ladies’ golf balls is fascinating.
-Did you know that the first lady golfer was Mary, Queen of Scots?
+Did you know the first lady golfer was Mary, Queen of Scots?

 She played in the 1500s!
 In the 1800s, golf became popular for ladies in England and Scotland.
 The English Ladies Golf Union was founded in 1893.